View Maurice Dillon's Obituary on scrantontimes.com and share memories

 |

-A viewing service will be held on Friday from 5 to 7 p.m. at Community Worship Bible Church, 1019 Wood St., Scranton, PA 18508, for family and friends.
-Funeral services will be Saturday at 2 p.m. at the church.
-All are welcomed to attend.
+A viewing service will be held today from 5 to 7 p.m. at Community Worship Bible Church, 1019 Wood St., Scranton, PA 18508, for family and friends.
+Funeral services will be Saturday, Sept.
+26, at 2 p.m.
+All are welcome to attend.

 Through the compassionate decision to help others, the family decided to provide life enhancing tissue, bone and cornea donation to the Gift of Life Donor Program.